WGribaa/data-science-utils/README.md

 * Pairs of columns that are, at least, weakly correlated.

 General advices :
 * Advices about columns.
-For the moment, it shows you which columns should be deleted as adding no information, and which columns should be casted to categorical.
+Shows you which columns should be deleted as adding no information, and which columns should be casted to categorical.
+* Tests quite accurately if a column represents a date, and advices you to convert it into a DateTime if so.

 HOW TO USE:
 1- Import the AnalysisHelper.py and add it like a module